fdazen/fda-documentation/payments.md

 ![payments_36.png]({{site.baseurl}}/images/payments_36.png)

-{{site.data.alerts.note}} If you do not see any template in the pop-up panel, contact your manager and make sure that the right template has been enabled for the Profile Documents.
-You can click [here](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/messages_and_emails.html) to get more information! {{site.data.alerts.end}}
+{{site.data.alerts.note}} If you do not see any template in the pop-up panel, contact your manager and make sure that the right template has been enabled for the Profile Documents.{{site.data.alerts.end}}

+You can click [here](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/messages_and_emails.html) to get more information!

 ###**Deleting an Invoice**